hitman99/utserver-mobile-ui/readme.md

 What things you need to run the software

-1. `node` - This is everything you'll need for this project
+1. Install NodeJS

+On Windows, after installing NodeJS, run the following
+1. `npm install --global --production windows-build-tools`
+2. `npm install --global node-gyp`, which is required by diskusage package

 ### Installing

-Just run `npm install`
+1. `npm install`

 ### Starting server
 Just run `npm start`